-- Hiding or Showing a calendar: If a participant does not want to receive appointment requests, he is able to hide his calendar.
-The participant name will appear in the participant list, but no calendar will show linked to his name.
+- Hiding or Showing a calendar: If participants do not want to receive appointment requests, they are able to hide their calendar.
+The participant name will appear in the participant list, but no calendar will show linked to their name.
 By default, all participants have a calendar.
-If a participant elects to hide his calendar, he will not need to use the AppCal for the SC; - Blocking time slots in a calendar: participants are able to block certain meeting time slots in their calendar, such as lunch times, or block off a full day if they do not want to make appointments during specific time slots.
+If participants elect to hide their calendar, they will still be able to use the AppCal Message Box for the SC; - Blocking time slots in a calendar: participants are able to block certain meeting time slots in their calendar, such as lunch times, or block off a full day if they do not want to make appointments during specific time slots.
 Appointment request cannot be made on a blocked time slot; - Adjusting individual profiles: Participants are able to adjust some elements of their profile such as their default e-mail address, their first name, or add more specific information about their responsibilities at the conference; - Adjusting Administrator role: Each participant controls his own calendar.
 However, the Head Delegates are able to control all the calendars within their own company: they have the Administrator role.
 HoDs are also able to let other participants in their company control multiple calendars by delegating or assigning the Administrator role to another one of their company's participants; - Setting up a favourites list: Participants are able to select in advance the list of coordinators or airlines they want to set appointments with using the built-in search engine.